mhulse/illy-anim-redux/README.md

 Using the radio and check box options, click the `Start` button to animate through layers.

+This plugin will use the “active” layer as the starting frame; upon palette close, the original layer visibility will be restored.

 **More documentation coming soon.**

 ## Big ups …